 AirPods Pro has ANC to eliminate external noise from a listening experience.
 Apple's pro-level earbuds utilize a microphone on the outside of the earpiece to listen continuously for external noise, sending a sound called anti-noise into the ear in what's virtually real-time.
 The anti-noise cancels out the external sound almost entirely before the wearer can hear it.
 A second microphone located inside the ear listens to the sound in your ear canal and will cancel any unwanted noise.

-Transparency mode is a third listening mode for AirPods Pro, after ANC and standard.
+Transparency mode is another listening mode for AirPods Pro.
 When wearing earbuds with flexible ear tips, you're likely seeking to seal off the ear canal entirely.
 This creates a barrier to external sound that makes hearing the world around you difficult, even with ANC turned off.